mgawan/mhm2_staging/docs/mhm_guide.md

 `key = value`

 where `key` is the name of an option and `value` is the value of the option.
 All blank lines and lines beginning with a semi-colon will be ignored.
-When the config file is not specified as an option, MHM always writes out all the options in the file `mhmxx.config`.
+When the config file is not specified as an option, MHM2 always writes out all the options in the file `mhm2.config`.

 Even when options are loaded from a config file, they can still be overridden by options on the command line.
 For example, if the config file, `test.config`, contains the line: